 You can get more information on the standards on the Zaner-Bloser website.

-You can view the current draft of the Written Language Production Standards for Handwriting and Keyboarding.
+View the final Written Language Production Standards for Handwriting and Keyboarding.

 After perusing the document quickly, it has a great summary of the research on why handwriting is a functional skill that is necessary for literacy, enhances neurological development and facilities writing fluency.
 It also discusses why children need to learn both handwriting and keyboarding to be successful in this age of technology.